CVLT (organization)

-CVLT, also known as Cult, is an international Neo-Nazi and nihilistic online organization that was responsible for acts of child exploitation.
-Several of the organization's leaders were arrested in US for producing child pornography and coercing minors to commit self-harm.
+CVLT, also known as Cult, was an international neo-Nazi and nihilistic online organization that was responsible for acts of child exploitation.
+Several of the organization's leaders were arrested in the United States for producing child pornography and coercing minors to commit acts of self-harm.
 According to police, CVLT has exploited approximately 2 minors in California and 16 minors around the world in total.
-US Department of Justice described it as “an online group that espoused neo-Nazism, nihilism, and pedophilia as its core principles”.
-CVLT is affiliated with The Com, a broad network of international cybercriminals.
+The US Department of Justice described it as "an online group that espoused neo-Nazism, nihilism, and pedophilia as its core principles".
+CVLT was affiliated with The Com, a broad network of international cybercriminals.
 CVLT became known after one of its leaders, Kaleb Merritt, was caught and convicted of raping a girl and taking inappropriate pictures of her.

-CVLT was created in 2019 by an Indian school student, named Rohan Rane.
-CVLT started out as a Discord community with a couple hundred members who were followers of various far-right ideologies.
-Rohan then started attracting underage girls from over the world to join his community and chat with him and CVLT's members.
-Eventually, he managed to convince them to send him nude photos of themselves and used them to blackmail them into doing self-harm including suicide before being arrested in 2021; other members of CVLT were arrested in 2025.
-CVLT is considered to be predecessor of 764, an influential child exploitation network.
-Its founder, Bradley Cadenhead, was inspired by CVLT to create the network, specifically after talking with one of CVLT's members in a Minecraft server.
+CVLT was created in 2019 by an Indian school student named Rohan Rane.
+CVLT started out as a Discord community with a couple hundred members.
+Rohan then started attracting underage girls from around the world to join his community and chat with him and CVLT's members.
+Eventually, he managed to convince them to send him nude photos of themselves and used the photos to blackmail the girls into committing self-harm (including suicide) before being arrested in 2021; other members of CVLT were arrested in 2025.
+CVLT is considered to be a predecessor of 764, an influential child exploitation network.
+764's founder, Bradley Cadenhead, was inspired by CVLT to create the network after talking with one of CVLT's members in a Minecraft server.